 15-17 Tavistock Place

 After graduating in sociology at the University of Darmstadt (Germany), I completed an MA in Race and Ethnic Studies at Warwick University and a PhD in Russian and East European Studies at Birmingham University.
 I am a Fellow of the Higher Education Academy and hold the LSHTM Postgraduate Certificate in Learning & Teaching.
-I have published 16 books, 40 book chapters and more than 70 articles in international peer-reviewed journals.
+I have published 19 books, 57 book chapters and 79 articles in international peer-reviewed journals.

 I teach on health policy, health systems and public health and am a tutor/supervisor for MSc and PhD students.